rshriharripriya/rshriharripriya/README.md

 <p align='justify'>
 I'm Shri Harri Priya Ramesh. <br/>
-I am an aspiring software developer brimming with passion for coding and creating technology-driven solutions!
+I am an aspiring software developer brimming with a passion for coding and creating technology-driven solutions!
 Skilled in Python, JavaScript, Java, and MySQL, I have experience in full-stack development and machine learning. <br/>

 I am pursuing a master's degree in information technology at Arizona State University, where I aim to enhance my technical abilities and learn from experienced mentors.
 I have a bachelor's degree in Computer Science from Sri Sai Ram Institute of Technology. <br/>

 I'm driven to continuously learn, collaborate, and make an impact through technology.
-Now I'm seeking a 2024 software engineering internship, so let's make some magic happen!
+Now, I'm seeking a 2024 software engineering internship, so let's make some magic happen!

  </p>